OpenDartboard/OpenDartboard/README.md

 </div>

-**OpenDartboard** is a hobby-friendly, fully FOSS toolkit for building an automatic _steel-tip_ dart–scoring station:
+**OpenDartboard** is a hobby-friendly, fully FOSS toolkit for building an automatic _steel-tip_ dart–scoring station at home or in a bar.

-- **Headless Scorer** — Uses a Raspberry Pi Zero 2 W with 3 cameras to detect darts and output scores in standard notation (T20, S5, D12, …) via a easy to consume WebSocket API.
+- **Headless Scorer** — Use a Raspberry Pi Zero 2 W with 3 cameras to detect darts and output scores in standard notation (`T20`, `S5`, `D12`, …) via a easy to consume [WebSocket API](docs/api.md).
-- **Computer Vision** — Lightweight OpenCV to run efficiently on a Pi Zero 2 W.
+- **Computer Vision** — Includes a lightweight OpenCV detector to run efficiently on a Pi Zero 2 W or build your own detector via a [Custom Detector](docs/detectors.md) plugin.

-The goal: **drop-in freedom** for home tinkerers who want "Automatic darts scoring" without closed hardware, subscriptions, or vendor lock-in.
+The goal: **drop-in freedom** for home tinkerers or bar owners who want "Automatic darts scoring" without closed hardware, subscriptions, or vendor lock-in.

 ## Table of Contents